Last Updated: July 5, 2026

 Verified named programs

 DeepMind AlphaEvolve — Gemini-powered evolutionary coding agent.
 On 50+ open math and CS problems, rediscovered state-of-the-art solutions in 75% of cases and discovered novel improvements in 20% of cases.
-Improved best-known bound on the "kissing number" problem.
-Optimized Google's own TPU circuit design and improved data-center cooling scheduling.
-AI literally making itself faster.
+Improved the best-known bound on the "kissing number" problem.
+Optimized Google's own TPU circuit design and improved data-center cooling scheduling — AI making its own hardware faster.

 Anthropic Automated Alignment Researchers — Claude-powered agents conducting AI safety experiments autonomously.
 Includes "weak-to-strong supervision" (small models supervising larger ones) and "Natural Language Autoencoders" that translate one Claude's internal neural activations into human-readable text — one model reading another model's thoughts.